eaddari/AiAcademy/misc/es2-evaluation/evaluation/README.md

-# {{crew_name}} Crew
+# Medical RAG Evaluation Crew

-Welcome to the {{crew_name}} Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+Welcome to the Medical RAG Evaluation project, powered by [crewAI](https://crewai.com).
+This project is designed to evaluate medical knowledge using Retrieval-Augmented Generation (RAG) with Azure OpenAI and vector search capabilities.
+The system uses AI agents to research and analyze medical information with proper source citations.

+## Features

+- **Medical RAG System**: Utilizes Qdrant vector database for medical document retrieval
+- **Azure OpenAI Integration**: Powered by Azure OpenAI for intelligent analysis
+- **CrewAI Multi-Agent System**: Specialized agents for research and analysis
+- **DeepEval Integration**: Evaluation and monitoring of AI agent performance
+- **Source Citations**: Proper attribution of medical information sources

 ## Installation